Pawventures

 In-Cabin vs. Cargo

 Whenever possible, choose in-cabin travel.
 Your cat travels in an airline-approved soft carrier that fits under the seat in front of you.
 This is safer, less stressful, and allows you to monitor your cat throughout the flight.
 Cargo travel should be a last resort, reserved for cats that are too large for in-cabin carriers (typically over 20 pounds including carrier weight).
-Cargo areas are pressurized and temperature-controlled, but the experience is significantly more stressful.
+Cargo areas are pressurized and temperature-controlled, but the experience is significantly more stressful than the cabin.

 Booking Your Flight

 • Book early.
 Most airlines limit the number of in-cabin pets per flight (usually two to four).
-First-class and business-class cabins may not allow pets.
+Spots fill quickly on popular routes.

 • Choose direct flights whenever possible.
 Layovers introduce additional stress and risk.